 He was mad and explained how he could get in trouble, but instead of grounding me, he gave me an Oriental Trading magazine and told me I had a $200 budget.

 That’s the first time I had a budget to work with.

 I could choose from a world of plastic Made in China wonders, but I ended up some glow in the dark ants, plastic samurai swords and fart-noise-making putty.
 I sold the shit outta those to my friends.

 When I was 8, my sisters discovered my salesman skills, so they took advantage of it.
 They gave me their fundraising cakes from school to sell for them.
 I always secretly added an extra $1 markup for profit.

 When I was 11, I started delivering newspapers, two years before I legally could.
 I did it under my next-door neighbor’s name (Thanks Rob!).
 He didn’t even earn commission for that.
 That's when I learned that you sometimes have to fake it to make it.

 At 14 I started downloading songs from Napster, created playlists, burned CD’s, designed and printed my own album covers, and distributed them in my high school.

 At 17, all businesses were getting connected to the world wide web.
 I learned how to certify LAN cables, and installed them at a Pharmaceutical company.

 After that, I went to college to study Architecture.
-Materials were expensive, so I did everything I could for the extra cash – waited tables, installed light bulbs in parking garages, assisted truck drivers delivering industrial machinery, distributed promotional material.
-That's when I learned I need to fill my life with challenges.
+Materials were expensive, so I did everything I could for the extra cash – waited tables, installed light bulbs in parking garages, assisted truck drivers delivering industrial machinery, distributed promotional pamphlets and anything I got asked for.